jon-heard/obsidian-inline-scripts/README.md

 ### Setup the plugin
 NOTE: This will be _much_ easier once the plugin has been reviewed and added to the community plugins list.

-1. If you don't yet have a vault to install __Text Expander JS__ into, create one now.
+1. Open the vault to install __Text Expander JS__ into.
+If you don't yet have a vault ready, create one now.
-2. Get the "BRAT" plugin (Beta Reviewers Auto-update Tester)
+2. Get the "BRAT" plugin _(Beta Reviewers Auto-update Tester)_
     1. Go to Settings > "Community Plugins".
 Turn safe mode off, if it is on.
     2. Click the "Browse" button beside the "Community Plugins" setting
     3. Search for, install and enable the "BRAT" plugin